How to Help: Partner With Us

 The International Foundation supported librarian training throughout the Riecken Library network.
 Specifically the International Foundation helped rural librarians learn about technology and its effective and creative uses.

-The John Brown Family Foundation provided two years of funding to Riecken Community Libraries technology programs to help reduce the digital divide in rural Guatemala and to help establish systems to monitor and measure effective use of technology tools.
+The John Brown Family Foundation provided funding to Riecken Community Libraries technology programs to help reduce the digital divide in rural Guatemala and to help establish systems to monitor and measure effective use of technology tools.

-The SG Foundation generously supports technology programs in Honduras.
-The SG Foundation grants helps provide educational programming and technology to Honduran youth via the Riecken libraries.
-SG is a supporter of urban programs in difficult situations in Honduras.
+The SG Foundation generously supported technology programs in Honduras.
+The SG Foundation grants helped provide educational programming and technology to Honduran youth via the Riecken libraries, in support of urban programs in difficult situations in Honduras.

-The Strachan Foundation works with Riecken Community Libraries to help reduce the digital divide and to improve educational technology programs in rural Honduras.
-The programs help develop technology skills in youth, teachers and local parents.
-The Strachan Foundation also works with youth and building leadership skills using technology.
+The Strachan Foundation worked with Riecken Community Libraries to help reduce the digital divide and to improve educational technology programs in rural Honduras.
+The programs helped develop technology skills in youth, teachers and local parents.
+The Strachan Foundation also worked with youth and building leadership skills using technology.

-The United States Agency for International Development with projects from various áreas of the Honduran Ministry of Education have worked with together with the Riecken Community Libraries to improve the quality of education in Honduras.
-The join programs promote reading and writing for pleasure in schools from programs based in the community libraries.
+The United States Agency for International Development with projects from various areas of the Honduran Ministry of Education worked with together with the Riecken Community Libraries to improve the quality of education in Honduras.
+The joint programs promoted reading and writing for pleasure in schools from programs based in the community libraries.